ska-telescope/observation-execution-tool/docs/src/index.rst

   :hidden:

 ==========================
-observation-execution-tool
+Observation Execution Tool
 ==========================

 Project description
 ===================

-This project contains the code for the Observation Execution Tool (OET), the application which provides on-demand Python script execution for the SKA.
+The `ska-oso-oet` project contains the code for the Observation Execution Tool (OET), the application which provides on-demand Python script execution for the SKA.

 Overview